LEARNAcademy/syllabus/github/assessments.md

 #### Code!
 - COMPLETE all the files in your assessment
-- This is a chance for you to learn as well as for the instructors to see your code
+- This is a chance for you to learn as well as for the instructors to see your code and understanding of the concepts
 - Leave comments or questions about your code if you want specific feedback
-- Pseudo coding is required
+- Pseudo coding (process notes) is required for code challenges

 #### Ready to Submit
 - cd into the correct folder